sentientmachine/assimilate_odsc_bootcamp/README.md

 # assimilate_odsc_bootcamp

+Goals:

-Goal1: Reverse Engineer the brain using odsc gain of compute functions.
+1. Reverse Engineer the brain using odsc gain of compute functions.
-Goal2: Find someone who can implement LLVM's and ChatGPT and buy them coffee.
+2. Find someone who can implement LLVM's and ChatGPT and buy them coffee.
-Goal3: Get a job doing pure research and demos for replicating whatever ChatGPT is doing in modified domains.
+3. Get a job doing pure research and demos for replicating whatever ChatGPT is doing in modified domains.

-# class list
+# Class list:

+class01_data_wrangling_with_python_with_Sheamus_McGovern.md

+class02_introduction_to_math_for_data_science_by_thomas_nield.md

 # Slide downloads

-Great link to all slides, get them all:
+Great link to all the slides, githubs and things, get them all:

 https://docs.google.com/spreadsheets/d/1Xmhh1zfVuWgdyS6O-aKnvVJzDA4RVOvrmzDLoMuWOXM/edit#gid=0